Ultrametric analogues of Ulam stability of groups: Stability via (bounded) cohomology

 \begin{proof} The bounded-cohomological statement follows from Proposition \ref{prop:defdim:BC} and Corollary \ref{cor:defdim:ultra}.
 The cohomological one then follows from Proposition \ref{prop:comp}. \end{proof}

-\begin{example} The cohomological criterion applies to finitely generated virtually free groups, when $\K$ has characteristic $0$, and to finitely generated virtually free groups without elements of order $p$, when $\K$ has characteristic $p$.
-Indeed, these are precisely the finitely generated groups of $\K$-cohomological dimension at most $1$ (and they are automatically finitely presented) \cite{cd1}. \end{example}
+\begin{example} The vanishing of $H^2$ in Corollary \ref{cor:BC:abs} holds for finitely generated virtually free groups, when $\K$ has characteristic $0$, and for finitely generated virtually free groups without elements of order $p$, when $\K$ has characteristic $p$.
+Indeed, these are precisely the finitely generated groups of $\K$-cohomological dimension at most $1$ (and they are automatically finitely presented) \cite{cd1}.
+Thus we recover Corollaries \ref{cor:vfree_p} and \ref{cor:vfree}. \end{example}

 With a little more work, we also obtain a relative version of the above: